Coconut Chocolate Tiffin

 by Edward Daniel

-If you want someone who loves chocolate to fall in love with you then this is the dessert to “die for” – I gave these out at an event and they went within the hour… Need I say more?
+• When you want someone who loves chocolate to fall in love with you.
+A dish to “die for”.
+Need I say more?

 What to do next